iavofficial/IAVFrontendFramework/README.md

 The IAV Frontend Framework was created to address common challenges in developing multiple IAV frontend applications:

-- **Lack of Maintainability**: Imagine IAV introduces a new style guide in 2022.
+- **Lack of Maintainability**: Imagine IAV introduces a new style guide.
 All three applications would need to be updated, which is labor-intensive and costly.
 A centralized framework solves this problem by allowing for centralized maintenance and distribution.